Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

-This relation expresses conservation over the spatial region $K$: the change of the conserved quantities inside $K$ between times $t^-$ and $t^+$ is exactly balanced by the net flux across its spatial boundary.
-The formulation is independent of the spatial dimension $d$ (see Appendix A for more details) and remains valid even in the presence of shock discontinuities, since it follows directly from the space--time divergence theorem without requiring pointwise differentiability of $U$.
-This control-volume identity forms the basis of the weak conservation loss introduced in Section~\ref{sec:cons_loss}.
-The spatial distribution of collocation points and their associated space--time control volumes is illustrated in Figure~\ref{fig:CV_1}.
+which expresses conservation over $K$: the change of the conserved quantities between $t^-$ and $t^+$ equals the net flux through $\partial K$.
+The formulation does not depend on the space dimension $d$ and remains valid for shock discontinuities, since it follows from the space--time divergence theorem alone.
+The multi-scale distribution of the sampled space--time control volumes is illustrated in Fig.~\ref{fig:CV_1}.

-\textbf{Axis-aligned control volumes.} For stability and simplicity, we use axis-aligned rectangles in 1D and boxes in higher dimensions:
+\textbf{Axis-aligned control volumes.} We use axis-aligned rectangles in 1D and boxes in higher dimensions for simplicity, although other geometries such as polygons or splines are admissible:

-and similarly in $d=2$ and $d=3$ with Cartesian products of spatial intervals.
-With this choice, the outward normal vector $n=(n_x,n_t)$ is constant on each face of $\partial D$, which considerably simplifies the evaluation of the boundary integrals appearing in the weak and entropy residuals.
+and similarly in $d = 2$ and $d = 3$ via Cartesian products of spatial intervals.
+The outward normal $n = (n_x, n_t)$ is then constant on each face of $\partial D$, which simplifies the evaluation of the boundary integrals in the weak and entropy residuals.

-\textbf{Multi-scale sampling.} Shocks are localized structures, and enforcing conservation at a single spatial or temporal scale is not sufficient.
-We therefore sample control volumes with variable sizes
+\textbf{Multi-scale sampling.} Shocks are localized structures.
+Enforcing conservation at a single spatial or temporal scale is not enough.
+Control volumes are therefore sampled with variable sizes